 Top picks for the best CFD brokers

-In our primary recommendations we listed brokers we tested thoroughly, e.g. we have a live account and tested trading with real money.
+In our primary recommendations we listed top cfd brokers that we tested thoroughly, e.g. we have a live account and tested trading with real money.
 Additionally, we see security as the most important factor in 2017, so the best CFD brokers must be either listed on a stock exchange or be part of a banking group.

 Interactive Brokers is one of the biggest US based discount brokers.
 They are often overlooked when thinking about CFDs, but they do offer them as well.